MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-virtual-networks.md

     ConvergedSwitch(compute_management) External        Teamed-Interface
     PS C:\Users\hcideployuser>
     ```
-1. If you want to create a virtual network with static IP allocation, reserve an IP range with your network admin.
-Make sure to get the address prefix for this IP range from your network admin.
+1. To create VMs with static IP addresses in your address space, add a virtual network with static IP allocation.
+Reserve an IP range with your network admin and make sure to get the address prefix for this IP range.

 ## Create virtual network

 You can use the `azurestackhci virtualnetwork` cmdlet to create a virtual network on the VM switch for DHCP or a static configuration.
-This VM switch is deployed on all hosts of your cluster.
-The parameters used for DHCP and static are different.
+The parameters used to create a DHCP and a static virtual network are different.

 ### Parameters used to create virtual network